International reactions to the 2016 United States presidential election: Taiwan

 President Tsai Ing-wen sent a letter of congratulations to Trump and stated that under his leadership relations between Taiwan and the United States are certain to grow even stronger in the years to come.
-On December 2, 2016, US President-Elect Donald Trump accepted a congratulatory phone call from Taiwanese President Tsai Ing-Wen, which was the first time since 1979 that a US President-Elect has publicly spoken to the President of Taiwan.
+On December 2, 2016, U.S. President-Elect Donald Trump accepted a congratulatory phone call from Taiwanese President Tsai Ing-Wen, which was the first time since 1979 that a US President-Elect has publicly spoken to the President of Taiwan.

 Thailand

 Prime Minister Prayut Chan-o-cha extended his congratulations to Trump saying:

 We have to adjust to change.
 Things keep changing.
 I have not been indifferent to change.
 Instead, I have been keeping abreast of it.

 Turkey

+President Recep Tayyip Erdoğan said: "I hope that this choice of the American people will lead to beneficial steps being taken for the world concerning basic rights and freedoms, democracy and developments in our region."